 But of course, that’s only if you put in the practice.
 So in answering your question if it’s one or the other, I’d say practice.
 Even if you’re not sure what you’re doing, if you stick with it long enough you’ll get there.
 A good tutor can just help you get there faster.

 Your dedication.
 Your commitment to your goals, & your practice schedule.
 You must truly have a desire to want to learn the guitar.
 Your goal will provide your destination, your plan will provide your action-steps & your desire will provide your daily motivation.
 But you must have all these in place to keep pushing forward along your journey.

 You can do it!
 But you must stay focused on the tasks at hand and persist through the obstacles.
 I’d love to tell you it will be a walk in the park, but I wouldn’t want to lead you astray.
 I will tell you this though, you find the right learning method or tutor & I guarantee you will have fun along the way.
 With the right guidance, there will be no stopping you.

 Best of luck to your learning & if you have any questions, feel free to reach out.
 Shoot me an email, or contact me on Facebook.
-And if you feel this lesson has helped answer your question feel free to leave me a review.
+And be sure to check out my method books on Amazon to help improve your guitar playing.

 Until our next lesson, take care.